“Music is the expression of the movement of the waters, the play of curves described by changing breezes.” – Claude Debussy.

 CLAIR DE LUNE

-Clair de Lune is released on RMN Classical, and is the much-expected release by Christina Sandsengen which follows her debut release that received widespread critical acclaim.
+Clair de Lune is recorded in legandary EastWest Studios in Hollywood CA, and released on RMN Classical, and is the much-expected release by Christina Sandsengen which follows her debut release that received widespread critical acclaim.

 Performed with a deeply lyrical feel for melody and an unerringly virtuosic sense of tension, Sandsengen’s recording is an intensely personal statement.
 As she comments: